 Smoke Alarms for the hearing impaired: Special purpose Smoke Alarms should be installed for the hearing impaired.
 They include a visual alarm and an audible alarm horn, and meet the requirements of the Americans With Disabilities Act.
-These units can be interconnected so if one unit senses smoke, all units alarm.
+Can be interconnected so if one unit senses smoke, all units alarm.

-Smoke alarms are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose
+Smoke alarms are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose.

-All these Smoke Alarms are designed to provide early warning of fires if located, Air these Shoke Alarms are designed to provide early warning of mesh rocated, installed and cared for as described in the user's manual, and if smoke reaches the Alarm.
-If you are unsure which type of unit to install, refer to NFPA (National Fire Protection Association) 72 (National Fire Alarm Code) and NFPA 101 (Life Safety Code).
+All these Smoke Alarms are designed to provide early warning of fires if located, installed and cared for as described in the user's manual, and if smoke reaches them.
+If you are unsure which type of Smoke Alarm to install, refer to Chapter 2 of the National Fire Protection Association (NFPA) Standard 72 (National Fire Alarm Code) and NFPA 101 (Life Safety Code).
 National Fire Protection Association, One Batterymarch Park, Quincy, MA 02269-9101.
 Local building codes may also require specific units in new construction or in different areas of the home.

-SPECIAL COMPLIANCE CONSIDERATIONS
+SPECIAL COMPLIANCE CONSIDERATIONS AWARNING!

 This Smoke Alarm alone is not a suitable substitute for complete fire detection systems in places housing many people-like apartment buildings, condominiums, hotels, motels, dormitories, hospitals, long-term health care facilities, nursing homes, day care facilities, or group homes of any kind-even if they were once single-family homes.
-It is not a suitable substitute for complete fire detection systems in warehouses, industrial facilities, commercial buildings, and special-purpose non-resi-dential buildings which require special fire detection and alarm systems.
+It is not a suitable substitute for complete fire detection systems in warehouses, industrial facilities, commercial buildings, and special-purpose non-residential buildings which require special fire detection and alarm systems.
 Depending on the building codes in your area, this Smoke Alarm may be used to provide additional protection in these facilities.

-The following information applies to all four types of buildings listed below:
+The following information applies to all four building types below: In new construction, most building codes require the use of AC or AC/DC powered Smoke Alarms only.
+In existing construction, AC, AC/DC, or DC powered Smoke Alarms can be used as specified by local building codes.
+Refer to NFPA 101 (Life Safety Code) or NFPA 72 (National Fire Alarm Code), local building codes, or consult your Fire Department for detailed fire protection requirements in buildings not defined as "households."

-In new construction, most building codes require the use of AC or AC/DC powered Smoke Alarms only.
-AC, AC/DC, or DC powered Smoke Alarms can be used in existing construction as specified by local building codes.
-Refer to NFPA 72 (National Fire Alarm Code) and NFPA 101 (Life Safety Code), local building codes, or consult your Fire Department for detailed fire protection requirements in buildings not defined as "households."
+1. Single-Family Residence:

-1. Single-Family Residence: Single family home, townhouse.
+Single family home, townhouse.
 It is recommended Smoke Alarms be installed on every level of the home, in every bedroom, and in each bedroom hallway.